Salary Information: How Much You Can Make Teaching in Korea

 One of the biggest benefits of being a teacher in Korea is the free housing – expect schools to provide you with a private apartment in close proximity to your school.
-This apartment will likely be a studio and small by western standards, but it will be free and it will be furnished.
-During my time in Seoul I got extremely lucky with of my apartments, check out the video tour here.
+This apartment will likely be a studio and small by western standards, but it will be free and furnished.
+During my time in Seoul I got extremely lucky with my apartments, check out the video tour here.

 If your school doesn’t provide housing, expect them to give you a stipend as well as help finding and renting an apartment.

 Korea is one of the few countries still offering some form of airfare reimbursement to its teachers.
 While a round trip or return ticket is no longer the norm (though still possible), expect every school to pay for at least one leg of your trip.

 Reimbursement comes in a few different forms – some schools pay up front (or buy the ticket for you) and others repay you when you arrive or after the first pay period.
 Please check with your school to see what their policy is.